-The SCTRWPG identified 79 individual water user groups that showed an unmet need during drought-of-record supply conditions during the 2020 to 2070 planning period.
-Of the 21 counties of the South Central Texas Region, 19 have water user groups with projected water needs (shortages).
-Summaries of unmet needs and the socio-economic impacts of not meeting needs will be included once that information is available from the TWDB.
+The SCTRWPG identified 79 individual water user groups that showed shortages or needs during drought-of-record supply conditions during the 2020 to 2070 planning period.
+Of the 21 counties in the South Central Texas Region, 19 have water user groups with projected water needs (shortages).
+A TWDB report presenting the socio-economic impacts of not meeting needs is included as Appendix F. In summary, Region L could experience \$1.99 billion in income losses and almost 18,300 job losses in 2020 if no water management strategies are implemented to meet projected shortages.
+Similarly, Region L could experience \$5.91 billion in income losses and about 50,100 job losses in 2070 if no water management strategies are implemented to meet projected shortages.